bryonybailey485/Quiz-Game/Readme.md

 ## Credits And References
-Throughout the project I used code snippets from Code Insitute's Love Running Project, W3schools.com and Code Insitute Mentor.
+Throughout the project I used code snippets from Code Insitute's Projects, W3schools.com and Code Insitute Mentor.